awkay/om-tutorial/README.md

 http://localhost:3450/                - Main app
 http://localhost:3450/cards.html      - Devcards (tests) UI
 ```

-I have it set up this way because later I'm going to add support for running both an nREPL and fighweel REPL
-from the same JVM, and this makes it easier to do.
-You can edit the `src/dev/user.clj` if you like, and put
-`(start-dev)` at the bottom to avoid having to manually start it.

 For now, feel free to browse the source of the demo app, or follow the pages in the tutorial.